C&O Canal Reader's Theater: grade 4

-2) Print the script in color for each student.
-There are five parts (Narrator 1, Narrator 2, Captain Meyers, Joseph Davis, and David Cushwa).
+2) Print the script for each student.
+There are five parts (Narrator 1, Narrator 2, Captain Meyers, Joseph Davis, and David Cushwa),

 4) Assign two more students to look at the slide show and prepare to present these to the class after the dramatic reading.